varnish/Varnish-Book/varnish_book.rst

 	  }
       }

-   The first occurrence of a new term is usually its *definition*, and appears in the same font as the previous occurrence of “definition” in this sentence.
+   The first occurrence of a new term is usually its *definition*, and appears in italics.
    File names are indicated like this: ``/path/to/yourfile``.
    Important notes, tips and warnings are also inside boxes, but they use the normal body text font type.